-Fujifilm India Partners with Advance Digital Graphics in Sri Lanka
+FUJIFILM India Partners with Advance Digital Graphics in Sri Lanka

 Integrating Fujifilm's Technology in Sri Lanka

-“Advance Digital Graphics (Pvt) Ltd’s expertise and commitment to delivering top-notch services make Fujifilm the ideal partner for us,” added Ms A Hettiarachchi, Director of Marketing, Advance Digital Graphics (Pvt) Ltd .
+“Advance Digital Graphics expertise and commitment to delivering top-notch services make FUJIFILM the ideal partner for us,” added A. Hettiarachchi, Director of Marketing, Advance Digital Graphics.
 “Together, we will bring next-generation digital printing solutions to the Sri Lankan print market, focusing on quality, speed, and sustainability.”
 “We are confident that this partnership will set the stage for a new era in digital printing in Sri Lanka, bringing “Technology Beyond Imagination”.

-Fujifilm India’s partnership with Advance Digital Graphics (Pvt) Ltd reflects its commitment to innovation and sustainability.
-As part of this collaboration, Fujifilm will offer its advanced printing solutions, including the Fujifilm Revoria 10-color digital printers and Revoria workflow systems.
+FUJIFILM India’s partnership with Advance Digital Graphics reflects its commitment to innovation and sustainability.
+As part of this collaboration, FUJIFILM will offer its advanced printing solutions, including the FUJIFILM Revoria 10-color digital printers and Revoria workflow systems.
 This will enable Advance Digital Graphics to expand its product offerings and enhance service delivery to its customers.

 Vi Business Partners Genesys, Offers Cloud-Based Contact Centre